codegirls/materials/section/tiniest blog_1.md

 ```
 [(Beispiel anschauen)] (../examples/01-structure.html)
 * Are most times located on a server.
 You can also develop and save locally, but then nobody else can see your website.

+### client / Server

+* Browsers are clients (as well as screen readers, search engines and other programs)
+* A server provides websites.
+This means the server receives requests for certain addresses (URLs) and answers them with source code.
+* Clients then proceed to follow cross references (links) in these documents and embed various media (CSS styles, JavaScript code, images, videos or music)

+### Standards (HTML, CSS and JavaScript)

+* The source code of websites is written in a language called HTML
+* Defined by a consortium
+* Browser converts the definition
+* HTML describes content and structure of websites
+* CSS describes appereance.
+Put in other words: HTML is the body you can applicate your Make-up (CSS) on.
+* The programming language used to realize dynamic behavior is calle JavaScript.
+Most websites use a form of JavaScript

+## Your first website

+First attempt: Only text

+* own or [generated] (http://loripsum.net/api/5/plaintext) text
+* Create a file called `webseite.html` and copy your text there.
+  - We need a text editor for this (text ≠ document)
+* Watch in your browser [(Beispiel)] (examples/00-justtext.html)

+Something is still missing ...